biocore/emp/methods/methods_release2.md

 The data were visualized and inspected with the [OpenMS TOPPAS tool](https://github.com/OpenMS/OpenMS) (ver 2.4.0).
 Citation: [Rost et al. Nat.
 Methods, 2016](https://www.nature.com/articles/nmeth.3959)

-The mass spectrometry method and data (.RAW and .mzML) were deposited on the MassIVE public repository and are available under the dataset accession number MSV000083475 at this page: [https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=3de2b5de5c274ca6b689977d08d84195](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=3de2b5de5c274ca6b689977d08d84195).
+The mass spectrometry method and data (.RAW and .mzML) were deposited on the MassIVE public repository and are available under the dataset accession number MSV000083475 at this page: [`https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=3de2b5de5c274ca6b689977d08d84195`](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=3de2b5de5c274ca6b689977d08d84195).

-- The .RAW files are accessible via FTP here: [**ftp://massive.ucsd.edu/MSV000083475/peak/mzML/**](ftp://massive.ucsd.edu/MSV000083475/peak/mzML/).
+- The .RAW files are accessible via FTP here: [`ftp://massive.ucsd.edu/MSV000083475/peak/mzML/`](ftp://massive.ucsd.edu/MSV000083475/peak/mzML/).

-- The .mzML files are accessible via FTP here: [**ftp://massive.ucsd.edu/MSV000083475/raw/RAW/**](ftp://massive.ucsd.edu/MSV000083475/raw/RAW/).
+- The .mzML files are accessible via FTP here: [`ftp://massive.ucsd.edu/MSV000083475/raw/RAW/`](ftp://massive.ucsd.edu/MSV000083475/raw/RAW/).

+##### 3.1.2 Data Analysis and Annotation

+Two different LC-MS data processing/annotation workflows were used:

+- **Feature-Based Molecular Networking** (FBMN): quantitative and accurate.
+	- The **feature table** is available at [`emp/data/metabolomics/FBMN/feature_table`](../emp/data/metabolomics/FBMN/feature_table).

+	- The **feature metadata master table** for FBMN is available at [`emp/data/metabolomics/FBMN/FBMN_metabo_feature_metadata.tsv.zip`](../emp/data/metabolomics/FBMN/).
+This master table summarizes the results of all the annotation tools used and can be mapped to the feature quantification table.
+The sub-folders contain the results of each annotation tool.

+- **Classical Molecular Networking** (CMN): qualitative and sensitive.
+	- The **feature table** is available at [`emp/data/metabolomics/FBMN/feature_table`](../emp/data/metabolomics/FBMN/feature_table).

+	- The **feature metadata master table** for CMN is available at [`emp/data/metabolomics/CMN/CMN_metabo_feature_metadata.tsv.zip`](../emp/data/metabolomics/CMN/).
+This master table summarizes the results of all the annotation tools used and can be mapped to the GNPS bucket table.
+The sub-folders contain the results of each annotation tool.

+A discussion on how to use these results files is available at [`emp/data/metabolomics/`](../emp/data/metabolomics/).

+Below are provided informations on each annotation tools used, and the links to the jobs/results.

+##### 3.1.2.1 Feature Based Molecular Networking workflow

-##### 3.1.2 Feature detection and alignement
+##### [FBMN] Feature detection and alignement with MZmine
 The mzML files were then processed with a custom build of MZmine toolbox (*vers.2.37corr17.7kaimerge2* at [https://github.com/robinschmid/mzmine2/releases](https://github.com/robinschmid/mzmine2/releases)) that includes advanced modules for adduct/isotopologue annotations.
 Citations: [Pluskal et al., _BMC Bioinf._ 2010](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-395) and [Schmid, Petras, Nothias et al. bioRxiv, 2020, 2020.05.11.088948](https://www.biorxiv.org/content/10.1101/2020.05.11.088948v1).

 The MZmine processing was performed on Ubuntu 18.04 LTS 64-bits workstation (Intel Xeon 5E-2637, 3.5 GHz, 8 cores, 64 Go of RAM) and took ~3 days.

-The MZmine project, the MZmine batch file (.XML format), and results files (.MGF and .CSV) are available in the MassIVE dataset [MSV000083475](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=3de2b5de5c274ca6b689977d08d84195).
+The MZmine project, the MZmine batch file (.XML format), and results files (.MGF and .CSV) are available in the MassIVE dataset [`MSV000083475`](https://massive.ucsd.edu/ProteoSAFe/dataset.jsp?task=3de2b5de5c274ca6b689977d08d84195).
 The MZmine batch file contains all the parameters used during the processing.
 In brief, feature detection and deconvolution was performed with the ADAP chromatogram builder, and local minimum search algorithm.
 The isotopologues were regrouped, and the features (peaks) were aligned accross samples.
 The peaklist was gap filled and only peaks with an associated fragmentation spectrum (MS2) and occuring in a minimum of 3 files were conserved.
 Peak shape correlation analysis was used to group peaks originating from the same molecule, and used for adduct/isotopologue annotations.
 Finally the feature table results (.CSV) and spectral information (.MGF) were exported for subsquent analysis on GNPS and with the GNPS and SIRIUS export modules.

-###### Processing files:
+###### [FBMN] MZmine processing files:

-These files were deposited on MassIVE (MSV000083475) and available at: [**ftp://massive.ucsd.edu/MSV000083475/updates/2019-08-21_lfnothias_7cc0af40/other/1908_EMPv2_INN/**](ftp://massive.ucsd.edu/MSV000083475/updates/2019-08-21_lfnothias_7cc0af40/other/1908_EMPv2_INN/)
+These files were deposited on MassIVE (MSV000083475) and available at: [`ftp://massive.ucsd.edu/MSV000083475/updates/2019-08-21_lfnothias_7cc0af40/other/1908_EMPv2_INN/`](ftp://massive.ucsd.edu/MSV000083475/updates/2019-08-21_lfnothias_7cc0af40/other/1908_EMPv2_INN/)

 - `1907_Benchmarking_dataset_EMP_batch_v9_MinimumLocal_QE_v6_INN_v4.xml` : this is the MZmine batch file that was used for the procesing.
 It does not contains the Export step (GNPS and SIRIUS export that were employed with the default parameters).

 - `1907_EMPv2_v3.mzmine`: the MZmine project that contains the results.
 It can be open with a powerful desktop computer (see the spec) to visualize aligned chromatograms etc.

-###### Result files:
+###### [FBMN] MZmine result files:

 - `1907_EMPv2_INN_GNPS_quant.csv`: the feature table generated by MZmine that contains the ion intensity (LC-MS peak area) accross the EMP samples.
 This feature table is the unprocessed table (no normalization or other post processing was applied to it).
 The ion intensity is the standard proxy to estimate the relative concentration of a metabolite accross the samples.
 However the intensities of different metabolites (ions) cannot be compared due to different ionisation efficiency.